 -How to Develop a Trading Mindset: an online course that lasts for 12 hours

 The courses are free.
 You will also be granted access to XTB’s exclusive WhatsApp group which is run by the company’s market analyst.
 XTB trading courses are available to their clients only.

-XTB offers online customer support to traders via the following channels:
+XTB UK offers online customer support to traders via the following channels:

 1) Live chat support: XTB offers live chat support to traders via their website and it is available from 9:00 AM to 6:00 PM Mondays to Fridays.
-When you first initiate a chat, the XTB chatbot responds and immediately shows you an option to transfer to a live agent.
+When you first initiate a chat, the XTB chatbot responds and immediately transfers you to a live agent.

 When our team tested it, there was no wait time before an agent was connected to us.
 You are not required to submit your name or email to chat with an agent, although if you start the chat outside the hours in which live agents are available, the chatbot which is available 24/7 will request an email so that live agents can reach out to you when they are back online.

 The answers we received from the chat were relevant.
 To initiate a chat, click on the live chat icon on the XTB website, then click send ‘Send us a message’.
 You can also choose to search for a topic you need information about and relevant articles will be suggested to you.